Mogreine/claude-calories-tracker/README.md

 # Claude Calories Tracker

-This repository contains a simple single-page application for tracking calories via voice input.
-It is implemented in plain HTML and React using CDN links so it can be hosted with GitHub Pages or served from a basic Node.js server.
+This repository contains a single-page application for tracking calories using audio recordings.
+The client records sound and sends it to the server which forwards it to OpenAI for transcription and nutritional analysis.
+The app is implemented in plain HTML and React using CDN links so it can be hosted with GitHub Pages or served from the included Node.js server.

 ## Running locally / on a VPS